 OrtaWater - M.I.U.

-Materials: Mexican transport tricycle, steel structure, 3 bivouacs, Mexican water carafes, OrtaWater bottles, jerricans, tubes, taps
+Mexican transport tricycle, metal structure, 3 bivouacs, 2 Mexican water carafes, OrtaWater bottles, water pipes, tube, 2 taps

 Originally co-commissioned by Fondazione Bevilacqua La Masa for the 51st Venice Biennale and the Museum Boijmans Van Beuningen Rotterdam (2005-2006) the body of work OrtaWater focuses on the general scarcity of water and issues surrounding the privatization and corporate control effecting access to clean water.
 Starting from a rigorous analysis of this crucial resource through visual and textual research and collaborative workshops with engineers, Lucy + Jorge Orta sketch poetic artefacts, sculptures, large-scale installations and public artworks that evoke the cycle of gathering, purifying and distributing water.